amashaqi/login-task-alaamashaqi/README.md

 - Make sure you have node version v20.11.1
 - Change directory to signin-server then type yarn install
-- Step mongoDB server and connect to it
+- Se tup mongoDB server and connect to it

 running: